Anna Katharina Brings The Heat To Instagram In Skimpy Pink Bikini

 Anna Katharina added a dose of California sunshine to her Instagram page on Monday when she posted a video of herself glamorously posing on a beach in a strappy, skimpy pink bikini.
 In the video, the blonde bombshell seductively preens as she showcases her enviable physical assets.
 She even adds some hair flips into the clip, and her luscious locks only heighten the appeal of the video.

-According to the caption, the post is a bit of sponsored content for Bang Energy Drinks.
+According to the caption, the post is a bit of sponsored content for Bang Energy Drink.
 The flavor that Anna is promoting is called “Frose Rose” and the colors of the can complement the colors of her swimsuit.

 The bikini is by a company called Meg Liz Swimwear.
 It looks like Anna is wearing a version of their “Calypso” design.
 The top and bottom are sold separated and the cost $85 and $78 on their website.